gisbusters/blog/README.md

 Gisbusters (A place for maps, cool maps!)
 ===================

-We are a team that brings ideas into maps
+We are a team who brings ideas into maps

 mail us: gisbusters@gmail.com
 our stuff soon @ gisbusters.com